Pylons/akhet/docs/architecture.rst

-Akhet Architecture
+Pyramid Architecture
-%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%%

 Introduction
 ============

-Here we'll go through the code in an Akhet application, explaining what each part is and how it differs from Pylons.
-Some features come from Pyramid and are common to Pyramid's built-in application skeletons, while others features are added by Akhet.
-We'll try to specify which features come from where.
+Here we'll go through the code in the application created in the previous chapter.
+(I.e., an application created from the 'alchemy' scaffold in Pyramid 1.3 or the 'routesalchemy' scaffold in Pyramid 1.2 and earlier.)
+We'll look at what each part is, how it differs from Pylons, how to add the features Akhet 1 had, and some alternative enhancements and their tradeoffs.

-The sample application here is named "Zzz", and the top-level Python package within it is "zzz".
-So wherever this manual says Zzz or zzz, it means your actual application name or package name.

 INI files
 =========